toolstack/just-likes-and-dislikes/readme.txt

 * Removed like/dislike counts from excerpts and embeds
 * Remove old internationalization code
 * Fix widget width for Gutenberg
+* Update the settings page to be clearer/cleaner
 * Update font awesome to v6.2.1

 = 1.0.8 =